Old Ford railway station: After closure

-The street-level station buildings were demolished in October 1967 and all that remained at track level was the remains of the platforms and stairwells.
+The street-level station buildings were demolished in October 1967, all that remained at track level was the remains of the platforms and stairwells.

 The goods yard closed on 12 November 1967 and the signal box soon after.

 The East Cross Route (formerly the A102(M) but now the A12) was built alongside the railway alignment in the late 1960s as part of the aborted London Motorway Box scheme and Old Ford Road was truncated at the old station site (which lay alongside) and a footbridge provided.
 A rail viaduct over the road was provided north of the former station site.

 Freight traffic ceased on 3 October 1983 with the track being lifted during May 1984, and a terrace of houses was later built in its place south of the station.
-A short section of undeveloped track bed exists north of the station (as of 2021).
+A short section of undeveloped track bed exists north of the station, (as of 2021).